Tamfoolery/Woodcraft/README.md

 - Power converter to accept or convert to other power types

 Plants:
-- Abacá (produces Abacá leaves & seeds, used to create Abacá Rope, grown on tilled soil to 2 blocks tall)
+- Abacá (produces Abacá leaves & seeds, used to create Abacá Rope, grown on dirt or grass to 2 blocks tall)

 Misc:
 - Drying frame (dry Abacá leaves into Abacá fibers)